 DFA employees shall be protected against any form of retaliation, including discharge, for reporting, in good faith, occurrences of ethical violations, fraud, waste or abuse of DFA resources as stated in the Arkansas Whistleblower Act (Ark.
 Code Ann. §21-1-601-609).
 Investigations to substantiate reported allegations will be conducted in a confidential manner.
-Allegations of violations or fraud may be reported to the Arkansas State Employees' Fraud, Waste, and Abuse Report Center (800) 952-8248 or to the Department of Inspector General - Office of Internal Audit by telephone (501) 682-0370 or the Department of Finance and Administration - Office of Compliance (501) 682-5102.
-A complainant may also choose to report fraud, waste, or abuse by completing a Complaint Form obtained at the following link and emailed to OIA.fraud@arkansas.gov.
+Allegations of violations or fraud may be reported to the Arkansas State Employees' Fraud, Waste, and Abuse Report Center (800) 952-8248 or to the Department of Inspector General - Office of Internal Audit by telephone (501) 682-0370 or the Department of Finance and Administration - Office of Accounting (1-501- 682-1675).
+A complainant may also choose to report fraud, waste, or abuse by completing a complaint form obtained at the following link and emailed to OIA.fraud@arkansas.gov.
 Refer to DFA Policy 1.4 and TSS-OPM Policy 22.
-Complaint forms can be mailed directly to the following address: Department of Finance and Administration Office of Compliance, 1509 West 7th Street, Suite 300, Little Rock, AR 72201.
+Complaint forms can be mailed directly to the following address: Department of Finance and Administration - Office of Logartment of Finance and Administration address: Department of Finance and Administration form complex address: Department of Finance and Administration - Office of Accounting address: Department of Finance and Administration - Office of Accounting address: Department of Finance and Administration - Office of Logartment of Finance and Administration - Office of Accounting address: Department of Finance and Administration - Office of Accounting, 1509 West 7th St, 2nd Floor, Little Rock, AR 72201.